University for Peace: History and relationship with United Nations

-Relationship with United Nations
+In 1999, Secretary-General Kofi Annan took further steps to revitalize the University for Peace by changing its focus from that of a local and regional institution to a more globally-focussed perspective.
+Accompanying this change in focus was a change of the university's working language, from Spanish to English, and launch of its African program.

 The University for Peace is part of the academic wing of the UN system, and has observer status at the UN General Assembly, while maintaining its independence in academic, financial and management matters.
 The UN Secretary-General is the honorary president of UPEACE.
 As the university is mandated by the General Assembly, the UN Secretary-General reports periodically on the activities of the University for Peace.

 The main body of governance of the university is the Council of the University for Peace.
-It is composed of 17 members, ten of which appointed by the Secretary-General of the UN and the Director-General of UNESCO, two are nominated by the government of Costa Rica, and others are high-level staff of the University for Peace, the United Nations University and the United Nations.
+It is composed of 17 members, ten of which are appointed by the Secretary-General of the UN and the Director-General of UNESCO, two nominated by the government of Costa Rica, and others being high-level staff of the University for Peace, the United Nations University, and the United Nations.

 Headquarters and main campus

-The main campus of the university - the Rodrigo Carazo Campus - is located 30 km south-west of San José, Costa Rica.
+The main campus of the university, the Rodrigo Carazo Campus, is 30 km south-west of San José, Costa Rica.
 Most master's and doctoral programmes are administered from this location.
-Students coming from several countries study in a highly multi-cultural environment on the campus.
 The university has a mix of both resident and visiting faculty members.

-The university also carries out hands-on training beyond its master's and doctoral programmes aimed at practitioners and policymakers rather than graduate students.
-The university has established two centres for this purpose that are located on the main campus.
-The UPEACE Centre for Executive Education delivers training courses to people in leadership positions.
-The centre caters to non-profit leaders, business executives, educators, UN staff, students and other professional audiences.
-The university has also started administering distance education courses, including an online master's programme from the main campus.